Impesud/Impesud/README.md

 Over the years, working and supervising numerous projects developed in Italy and abroad (Spain, France, Switzerland, Russia), I have acquired skills that allow me to work easily with the main CMS and E-commerce environments: Wordpress, Drupal , Prestashop, Magento, Shopify, Salesforce, xCart, BigCommerce, CommerceTools and Hybris.
 As well as manage, partially or completely, projects developed in PHP, Java, #C and lately in MERN stack (MongoDB, Express, React and Node).

 Other skills?
-Docker, Podman, Saas, AWS, CI/CD pipelines, Jira Management, Linux, ELI5 documentation, Git, VS Code, etc.
+Docker, Podman, SaaS, AWS, CI/CD pipelines, Jira Management, Linux, ELI5 documentation, Git, VS Code, etc.

 Since 2021 I have been a member of the Project Management Institute (PMI), where I study and improve on new Project Management techniques & methods.